deciduously/deciduously-com-rs/drafts/ttt-hs.md

+# Some Haskell, English'd
-# A Tour of a Haskell App without Honor or Humanity
+## A TicTacTour Without Honor or Humanity

+## The Intro

-#### An exercise in re-reading old code I ostensibly wrote in a crazy language I've since forgotten and never really knew
+I am not remotely qualified by any metric to write this post.
+This is an exercise in re-reading old code I ostensibly wrote in a crazy language I've since forgotten and never really knew, by a guy who's still pretty new to this whole "learning programming" shindig.
+Let's see what happens!

-## The intro

-A little over a year ago I got it in my head to learn me a Haskell[1].
-Admittedly it was just for the (minimal) street cred at the time, but even though I gave up on Haskell after a few months of exercises I was left with a lasting impression that's followed me as I explore more different kinds of programming languages, and I find myself missing all of the mind-blowing stuff this lnague had ready to go with a quick `$ ghci`.
-Some day I'll dive back in armed with the knowledge I've built from getting some actual stuff built, and I'm sure I'll have a better go of it.

-In the meantime, I don't have much to show for this experiment, having jumped ship for other hipster languages.
-I did, though, as my final parting act, write a pretty mean ~100 lines of TicTacToe just to prove to myself I could do *something* after all that.
-This was in spring 2017, which means it should be no problem to tell you how it works here now, a little over a year later.
+A little over a year ago I got it in my head to learn me a Haskell[1], just for the (minimal) street cred, and I spent a couple weeks with the (rather excellent) [book](http://haskellbook.com/).
+After several weeks of exercises, I wrote a pretty mean ~100 lines of TicTacToe just to prove to myself I could do *something* after all that, and promptly walked off into the soft, cozy, alluring parens of Clojure.
+This was in spring 2017, which means it should be no problem to tell you how it works here now, a little over a year later, having not touched any Haskell at all since.
 No problem.

-I am not remotely qualified by any metric to write this post, but as it turns out Haskell is just not that bad.
-What's can be scary is how different it can be to work with than what you're used to, so you hit a lot more walls at the very beginning, and it can feel difficult knowing how to even go about implementing something simple like this.
+As it turns out Haskell is just not that bad.
+What can be scary is how different it can be to work with than what you're used to, so you hit a lot more walls at the very beginning, and it can feel difficult knowing how to even go about implementing something simple like this.
+Your instincts won't all apply anymore.
 Hopefully seeing it in English too to will help you (and me, again) get going!

-This is **not** a tutorial - I don't think.
-I do think it might be useful for building other little Haskell programs for getting your feet wet, but I don't build this up in the way a traditional tutorial would, making sure it compiles along the way.
-This is top-down, entry-point first, let's see what's here.
-I'd argue it's an equally important skill, but then again, I wrote the damn thing so who'd take my word for it.
+As opposed to a traditional tutorial, this is top-down, entry-point first, let's see what's here sort of deal.
+I will step through every line of code as it's called and explain what's going on.

+My aim here is for this to be easy to follow if you've never seen a line of Haskell in your life, but in the course of untangling this program, I'm going to get down and dirty with just enough Haskell goodness to explain why the code I have is the way it is.
+I won't go very deep into anything, but I'm not going to try to gloss over tricky concepts.
+This game is a very simple end goal, but it's gonna have to get a little conceptual here and there so get ready to think some, especially if you're new to either functional programming or strong type systems.

+if any Haskellers do read this and notice something outrageously dumb that simply cannot stand, please let me know so I can correct it!
+I'm going for pared down and simplified for the domain, not dead wrong.

+I will say that if you've never programmed before, this might be hard to read and boring, not necessarily in that order.
+How'd you even end up here?
+Not that it's a bad thing, by all means, learn you some programmin', it's the best, but this random blogpost is probably not where you should start.
+I assume familiarity with programming concepts in a general sense like loops and control flow.

+I do not remember how this thing works (or much of how Haskell works), so I'm going to write this as I read it and see if we get there in the end.  ¡Vámonos!

-## The program
+## The Program

 This is a dirt simple TicTacToe game played on the command line against a randomly playing computer opponent.
 Fun, right?
 Hours, nay, DAYS of entertainment await.
 A project like this is usually my go-to "hello world" in a new language, because at the end it demonstrates you can leverage the language's various facilities at least a little, like control flow and IO and overall structure.
 For Haskell, it was more a "TTFN, world", but the point stands.
 The full source can be found [here](https://github.com/deciduously/tictactoe-hs/blob/master/src/Main.hs), the entirety of which will appear in snippet-form below.